 We need big ideas more than ever.

-Programs selected for promotion under the PVDFest Ideas umbrella will be incorporated into the PVDFest Ideas online schedule on a rolling basis until the conclusion of October 2022.
-A small amount of funding for selected programs will be made available through ACT’s micro-grants.
+Programs selected for promotion under the PVDFest Ideas umbrella will be incorporated into the PVDFest Ideas online schedule on a rolling basis until the conclusion of programming in October 2023.
+A small amount of funding for selected programs may be made available through ACT’s micro-grants.
 Grants will be no larger than $500.
-For more information on funding see the submission form linked below.
+For more information on funding see the submission form linked here.

 Bloodtide: Participatory Horseshoe Crab Holiday Activation with Artist Eli Nixon!